 But the benchmark of our relationship was that we ended as friends.
 I figured breaking up with someone 18 years my junior when I was in my mid-40s was gonna be it for me, relationship-wise.
 A prediction that has held up, but I thought finally having an ex that became a friend was a good high water mark.

 Or I had inadvertently strayed into lesbian tendencies territory.
 I did avoid buying a Subaru when I went car shopping, so I think I’m not in any danger of losing my Gay Card.

-Using it is another, less likely
+Using it is another, less likely story scenario.

 Another moment of…not pride, but, y’know…something pride-adjacent was that he wanted to talk to me before he spoke to his family.